Are you planning a trip to Montreal?

 What better way to explore a city covering most of an island, than from the water?

 See the St. Lawrence River on a cruise aboard Le Bateau-Mouche.

-Choose between the terrace, main deck, or upper deck for unparalleled views of locations the other boats cannot access.
+Arrive early so you can pick a seat on the terrace, main deck, or upper deck for unparalleled views of Montreal.

 It’s time to surround yourself with the beauty of nature in the Botanical Garden.